-The thousands of job losses, venue closures, cancelled tours, cancelled festivals, cancelld live music industry(yeah those casual devastations), have some pretty fast bounce-back potential if the right people put their hands up and lead the scene forward.
+The thousands of job losses, venue closures, cancelled tours, cancelled festivals, cancelled live music industry(yeah, those casual devastations), have some pretty fast bounce-back potential if the right people put their hands up and lead the scene forward.

-If you don’t believe in that, then remember that Muso is a live music booking platform that has been fully operational amid a pandemic, and just celebrated another successful round of funding, plus continuing to support artists and venues because it believes in the power of live music.
+While smaller venues have been a little slow to jump back in, we promise you the water is just fine, you’ll have to get the first one out the way.
+And if you’re having trouble believing, then remember that Muso is a live music booking platform that has been fully operational amid a pandemic.
+We just celebrated another successful round of funding, plus continuing to support artists and venues because it believes in the power of live music.

-- No, they didn’t ask me to add that into this article, I’m just amazed.
+- No, they didn’t ask me to add that, I’m just amazed.

-I was just reminded of that quote: “You’re a ghost driving a meat-covered skeleton made from stardust, riding a rock, floating through space.
+I just remembered that quote: “You’re a ghost driving a meat-covered skeleton made from stardust, riding a rock, floating through space.

 FEAR NOTHING” **cough cough** We’re busy.